"Standardised measurement, monitoring and/or biomarkers to study food intake, physical activity and health (STAMIFY)"

 * Deadline for the start of the project may vary depending on the funding organisations involved.
 Please contact your national/regional funding organisations for more information.

-More information will soon be available online
+More information available now online

 Please note: The content of the call described in this pre-announcement may be subject to changes and is not legally binding to the funding organisations.
 Interested researchers are encouraged to initiate scientific contacts with potential project consortium partners for applications.